 We encourage parishioners to plan their funerals well in advance of the need to do so.
 To facilitate this, email the parish office for a funeral planning form or registration forms for the Bolster Garden.

 The unction of the sick it the ritual in which we lay our hands upon those who are sick, anoint them with oil and pray for God’s grace to be given to them for the healing of spirit, mind and body.
 At St. Paul’s we offer the laying on of hands and anointing with oil during our Saturday 9:15 AM Mass in the Chapel.

 Rite of Reconciliation

 In the Rite of Reconciliation a person confesses his or her sins to God in the presence of a priest and receives assurance of pardon and the grace of absolution.
 This rite is offered throughout the year by appointment.
 There are additional opportunities for confession scheduled during the seasons of Advent and Lent.
-For any questions or to schedule a specific time to make a confession, contact Mother Sara Fischer.
+To be connected with a priest to schedule an appointment, contact the parish office.

 Marriage is the ritual through which two people enter into a life-long union, make their vows before God and the Church, and receive the grace and blessing of God to fulfill their vows.
 Typically at St. Paul’s we host and officiate weddings of people who are either current members or intend to make the parish their home.
-For more information about being married at St. Paul’s, contact Mother Sara Fischer.
+For more information about being married at St. Paul’s, contact the parish office.

 Blessing of Same-Sex Unions